 In the old days, before there were journals, scientists would write letters to each other about their results.
 These would then be circulated and (if I recall my history of science correctly) the readers would add their own comments, sometimes the results of their own attempts to replicate those in the original letter.
 There was very little question back then about who your peers were.

-Today we have too many peers to know this exactly who we're writing for, and even who we are.
+Today we have too many peers to know exactly who we're writing for, and even who we are.
 But that does not mean we can't identify some of our readers concretely.
 I think too many academic writers see the journal literature as a completely anonymous authority, a faceless bureaucracy that you somehow have to force or fool into accepting your work.

 In order to change this image of the journals, keep that old-fashioned circulation of letters in mind.
 As your research progresses, make a conscious effort to imagine your readers.
 Who might be interested in the results you are producing?
 Name these people, and learn something about them.
 Where do they work?
 Where do they publish?
 And don't just imagine commmunicating with them.
 Write them emails.
 Seek them out at conferences.
 Arrange to visit their institutions.